ACSoupir/Bioinformatics_RNASeq/Mouse_RNA_Seq_p53_genotoxic.md

 ### Using STAR

 STAR can be installed the same way as the previous programs with **conda install** (***conda install \-c bioconda star***).
 In order to run STAR, we need to creaate indices just like with tophat, but STAR has this built in.
-I'm going to be using the same genome and GTF file as previously downloaded, but Dr. Ge usesa different zipped genome from the *gencode* database.
+I'm going to be using the same genome and GTF file as previously downloaded, but Dr. Ge uses a different zipped genome from the *gencode* database.

 ```bash